utdata/icj-class/fga/fga.md

 - [Leaflet tutorial](https://leafletjs.com/examples.html)
 - [Leaflet docs](https://leafletjs.com/reference-1.3.4.html)

-There are many, many other tutorials out there, but be sure to check the date as the library is actively developed.
+There are many, many other Leaflet tutorials out there, but be sure to check the date as the library is actively developed.

+Other tips:

 - When adding the tooltip, note the semicolon after `.addTo(map)` is removed.
 Even though these two commands are on separate lines, the tooltip is really extending the `addTo(map)` method.
 - When we add the [MiniMap](https://github.com/Norkart/Leaflet-MiniMap) CSS and JS to our `main.x` files, they should to come before our own `_map.x` files.
-This way our overrides will come later (I NEED TO CHECK IF THIS IS TRUE FOR JS.)
+This way our overrides will come later, which is most important for the css calls  .

 ## Intro